buffeinstein/PageRank-Explanation-And-Implementation/README.md

 $ python3 pagerank.py --data=data/lawfareblog.csv.gz --verbose --filter_ratio=0.2
 $ python3 pagerank.py --data=data/lawfareblog.csv.gz --verbose --filter_ratio=0.2 --alpha=0.99999
 ```
 You should notice that the last command takes considerably more iterations to compute the pagerank vector.
-(My code takes 685 iterations for this call, and about 10 iterations for all the others.)
+(My code takes 685 iterations for this call, and about 10 iterations for all the others - I'll talk more about this in the Runtime section!)

-This raises the question: Why does the second command (with the `--alpha` option but without the `--filter_ratio`) option not take a long time to run?
-The answer is that the `P` graph for <https://www.lawfareblog.com> naturally has a large eigengap and so is fast to compute for all alpha values,
-but the modified graph does not have a large eigengap and so requires a small alpha for fast convergence.

-Changing the value of alpha also gives us very different pagerank rankings.
+Changing the value of alpha gives us very different pagerank rankings.

 For example,
 ```
 $ python3 pagerank.py --data=data/lawfareblog.csv.gz --filter_ratio=0.2